 where $Z_\gamma=\int_\gamma \lambda\in\mathbb{C}$ is the period of the Liouville form $\lambda$ around $\gamma$. \end{conjecture}

 \begin{remark} The Hitchin section is another way to associate a flat connection to a tuple of differentials $u$ as above.
-Looking for flat sections gives again a differential equation parametrized by $u$.
+Looking for flat sections gives again a differential equation parameterized by $u$.
 This differential equation is not explicit since the Hitchin section uses the highly transcendental non-abelian Hodge correspon\-dence.
-Nevertheless, it is conjectures that the conjecture above should still hold for the Hitchin section and that the asymptotic behavior \eqref{Eq:Conj-asymp-periods} is exponentially good.
+Nevertheless, it is expected that the statement of the conjecture above should still hold for the Hitchin section and that the asymptotic behavior of \Cref{Eq:Conj-asymp-periods} is exponentially good.
 Partial results can be found for example in \cite{Neitzke24}. \end{remark}